Enecuum/docs/faq.md

 To learn more about the distribution of ENQ mining rewards, refer to [the corresponding article.](https://medium.com/@ENQBlockchain/enecuum-referral-program-and-miner-rewards-62209ead9f6a)

-#### Will the mainnet mining be slower than testnet mining?

-In terms of block frequency, it is an open question; in terms of the block reward, it will be higher in the mainnet.

 #### How does ROI calculation work?

 It is based on the last 24h mining history.
 We replay this history assuming there was 1 more miner online for 24h with the specified stake.